-Many of our traces have been anonymized as if by tcpdpriv -A50 [15].
-This applies an anonymization function f to every IP address in the trace.
-The function preserves prefix relationships, so given addresses a and b and any prefix length p, a/p = b/p iff f(a)/p = f(b)/p.
-All our analysis methodologies are indifferent to this kind of anonymization.
+The addresses in many of our traces have been anonymized while preserving prefix relationships.
+(This kind of anonymization seems to have been introduced by the tcpdpriv program's -A50 option [13].)
+A prefix-preserving anonymization function f maintains the property that for any addresses a and b and prefix length p, a/p = b/p iff f(a)/p = f(b)/p.
+All our analysis methodologies are indifferent to this anonymization.